daVinci13/Exe2shell/README.md

-# Exe2shell
+# INFORMATION
-Converts exe to shellcode.

-USAGE: python exe2shell.py file.exe
+This script converts your executable to shellcode.
+It is well commented and written for educational purposes only.